Rudolf Flesch

-Rudolf Franz Flesch (8 May 1911 – 5 October 1986) was an Austrian-born naturalized American writer (noted for his book Why Johnny Can't Read), and also a readability expert and writing consultant who was a vigorous proponent of plain English in the United States.
+Rudolf Franz Flesch (8 May 1911 – 5 October 1986) was an Austrian-born naturalized American author (noted for his book Why Johnny Can't Read), and also a readability expert and writing consultant who was a vigorous proponent of plain English in the United States.
 He created the Flesch Reading Ease test and was co-creator of the Flesch–Kincaid readability tests.
 Flesch advocated use of phonics rather than sight reading to enable students to sound-out unfamiliar words.

 Personal life

 Flesch was an Austrian born in Vienna.
 He earned a doctorate in law from the University of Vienna in 1933.
 He fled to the United States to avoid the imminent Nazi invasion and antisemitism.
 In the United States, Flesch became a graduate student at Columbia University, where he earned a PhD in Library Science.
 He also met Elizabeth Terpenning, whom he married.
 They had six children, five daughters and one son.
 Flesch lived for most of his life with his wife and children in Dobbs Ferry, New York, a village in southern Westchester county.